datagoboom/porticus/README.md

 # Porticus

 Serial <-> WebSocket Bridge.
 Connects serial devices to WebSocket clients.
+Each byte is handled as an event without respect to content.

 ## Install